ramokz/phantom-camera/documentation/docs/follow-modes/parts/follow-distance.md

 <Property propertyName="Distance (3D)" propertyType="float" propertyDefault="1">
 <template v-slot:propertyDescription>

-Sets a distance offset from the centre of the target group.
+Sets a distance offset from the centre of the target.
 The distance is applied to the `PCam`'s local z axis.

 <Property2D3DOnly :is2D="false" altProp="Zoom" altPropLink="./../introduction/phantom-camera-2d#zoom"/>